 With visibility into your promotion pop-up campaigns, you’ll be able to experiment and test different offers and messaging to determine what works best for your audience.

-> After the initial homepage pop-up, set up a recurring Bar type pop-up to display on every page that will remind the visitor of the timeliness of the offer.
-Because the pop-up remains on the very top or very bottom of each page, people can choose to ignore it if they are not interested.
+After the initial homepage pop-up, set up a recurring Bar type pop-up to display on every page that will remind the visitor of the timeliness of the offer.
+Because the pop-up remains on the very top or very bottom of each page of your online store, people can choose to ignore it if they are not interested.

-> The best way to improve your customer experience is to get feedback directly from your visitors.
+The best way for marketers to improve user experience is to get feedback directly from visitors.

-> You can set up a Survey pop-up to ask them how you can improve or try an NPS survey to gauge their satisfaction directly after they make a purchase or read a blog post.
+You can set up a Survey pop-up to ask them how you can improve or try an NPS survey to gauge their satisfaction directly after they make a purchase or read a blog post.

 If you run an e-commerce store, chances are you have a few popular products that customers tend to gravitate towards.
 Use the Product pop-up advertisement to highlight one of your best-selling products to your new visitors.
 Entice them with a discount for first-time buyers.